 The first and best way to capitalize on any potential expenses is to keep a record of all of your purchases for the studio.
 Every single receipt or financial statement is crucial.
 Stay organized with a simple filing system using financial software and/or physical binders.

 In addition, be vigilant about tracking income.
 With the right dance studio software you can access your financial history to help with annual revenue tracking.
-It’s also helpful if you can connect with accounting software like Quickbooks for automatic syncing.

 We start here because staying organized throughout the year pays off when it comes time to fill out paperwork for the IRS.

 As noted, it’s important to work with a tax professional who understands the details of your studio, as each case will be different.
 However, these are the most common dance studio tax deductions that may apply to you:

 - Office supplies

 - Professional development